-Join Von Glitschka for an in-depth discussion in this video Tim Frame, part of Foundations of Logo Design.
+Join Von Glitschka for an in-depth discussion in this video Tim Frame, part of Learning Logo Design.

 The next designer I want to talk about is Tim Frame.…He's a designer based out of Cedarville, Ohio.…And the logo I want to share with you is one he designed for a self promotional.…Now, not every logo design you are going to work on is going to be illustrative.…Meaning it might not have a very elaborate, organic drawn out design, it…might be more graphic in nature.
 That's great but still, you should be…drawing out and sketching out your ideas before you jump on the computer.…